-Thus, I want to draw attention to the "applied" role of the basic operations (in an axiomatic specification) of a mathematical formalism: they must be "isomorphic" to the basic object operations in the modeled environment.
+Thus, again as in Section 2, I want to draw attention to the applied role of the basic operations (in an axiomatic specification) of a mathematical formalism: they must be structurally isomorphic to the basic object operations in the modeled environment.
 In other words, one should choose that representational formalism whose basic operations "mimic" most accurately those of the environment.
 The latter can be verified by observing how well the agent can autonomously learn various classes in the environment.